nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/ListyIterator/README.md

 	Print - should print the element at the current internal index.
 Calling Print on a collection without elements should throw an appropriate exception with the message "Invalid Operation!".

+By default, the internal index should be pointing to the 0th index of the List.
+Your program should support the following commands: